Memory Bounds for Concurrent Bounded Queues: Memory-Optimal Bounded Queue

-In this section, we prove the lock-freedom of our bounded queue algorithm which matches the lower bound and is presented in Section~\ref{sec:upper-bound}.
-We examine \texttt{dequeue} and \texttt{enqueue} operations separately.
+We prove lock-freedom of our bounded queue algorithm.
+We consider \texttt{dequeue()} and \texttt{enqueue(..)} operations separately.

-\paragraph{The \texttt{dequeue} operation.} Following the code, the only place where the operation can restart is an unsuccessful \texttt{dequeues} counter increment (line~\ref{line:dequeue:inc}).
-However, each increment failure indicates that a concurrent \texttt{dequeue} has successfully performed the same increment and completed.
-Thus, the lock-freedom for dequeues is trivial.
+\paragraph{The \texttt{dequeue()} operation.} Following the code, the only place where the operation can restart is an unsuccessful \texttt{dequeues} counter increment (line~\ref{line:dequeue:inc}).
+However, each increment failure indicates that a concurrent \texttt{dequeue()} has successfully performed the same increment and completed.
+Lock-freedom for dequeues then trivially follows.

-\paragraph{The \texttt{enqueue} operation.} It is easy to notice that a successful \texttt{enqueues} counter increment indicates the system's progress.
-This way, if we will show that the following assumption is incorrect: the counter is never changing and all the in-progress enqueues are stuck in a live-lock, we automatically show the \texttt{enqueue} lock-freedom.
+\paragraph{The \texttt{enqueue(..)} operation.} It is easy to notice that a successful \texttt{enqueues} counter increment indicates the system's progress.
+This way, if we will show that the following assumption is incorrect: the counter is never changing and all the in-progress enqueues are stuck in a live-lock, we automatically show the \texttt{enqueue(..)} lock-freedom.

 Let's denote the current \texttt{enqueues} value, that cannot be changed, as $e_\textit{stuck}$.
 Our main idea is proving that there should appear a \emph{successful} descriptor with field \texttt{e} equals $e_\textit{stuck}$.
-In this case, following the code, if the enqueues are stuck in a live-lock, there should exist an infinite number of restarts in \texttt{enqueue} operations.
-By that these \texttt{enqueue} operations should find the successful descriptor in \texttt{ops} array, if there exists one, and, thus, the counter \texttt{enqueues} should be incremented at some point.
+In this case, following the code, if the enqueues are stuck in a live-lock, there should exist an infinite number of restarts in \texttt{enqueue(..)} operations.
+By that these \texttt{enqueue(..)} operations should find the successful descriptor in \texttt{ops} array, if there exists one, and, thus, the counter \texttt{enqueues} should be incremented at some point.
 Thus, the assumption is correct only if a descriptor with \texttt{successful} field set to \texttt{true} cannot be put into \texttt{ops}.